EOSIO/history-tools/README.md

 # Alpha Release

-This is the first alpha release of the EOSIO History Tools.
-It includes database fillers (`fill-pg`, `fill-lmdb`) which pull data from nodeos's State History Plugin, and a new query engine (`wasm-ql-pg`, `wasm-ql-lmdb`) which supports queries defined by wasm, along with an emulation of the legacy `/v1/` RPC API.
+This is an alpha release of the EOSIO History Tools.
+It includes database fillers (`fill-pg`, `fill-rdb`) which pull data from nodeos's State History Plugin, and a new query engine (`wasm-ql-pg`, `wasm-ql-rdb`) which supports queries defined by wasm, along with an emulation of the legacy `/v1/` RPC API.

 This alpha release is designed to solicit community feedback.
 There are several potential